sdtsui/ricochet-backbone/README.md

 ![Demo](http://i.imgur.com/oR7ESXJ.gif)
 [Play the webapp!](https://ricochet.herokuapp.com)

-Ricochet Robots, rebuilt to be played locally.
-Side project, in Backbone.js and HMTL5 Canvas.
+Ricochet Robots, rebuilt to be played locally in Backbone.js and HMTL5 Canvas.
 Please see [sdtsui.com](https://sdtsui.com).

 To run locally: